Skip to main content

 Npm Q&A

 Npm is a package manager for JavaScript projects.
 What this means is that it enables easy installation of packages (published to the public registry, https://www.npmjs.com, or private registries) while also installing nested dependencies between packages.
 I received a bunch of questions about npm, and here are the answers!
-Note that I haven't looked at implementation details or any specs on how npm works, these answers are merely based on my observations after a decade of using npm.
+Note that I haven't looked at implementation details or any specs on how npm works, these answers are merely based on my observations after nearly a decade of using npm.

 Making Your Terminal Awesome